TEDxCornell/temp-site/design-plan/team-contract.md

 7. What do we do when we disagree?
 What approach to conflict to we all agree to uphold?

    - When we disagree, be patient and talk.
+   - Make compromises
+   - Listen to one another and try to understand their point of view

 8. What are our procedures for re-visiting this contract?

    - Aftet the initial draft, the contract can be changed if everyone agrees.
+   - If any problems come up, we should revisit or edit the team contract

 9. What else do we want to include in this contract?
 Maybe you team needs a _fun_ clause...